 Students should not count on a non-graduate faculty member being made a member of the graduate faculty just to work with them.
 If you are not sure whether the person you are considering for your committee is on the graduate faculty, the best thing to do is to ask them.

-To register for credits of MEIS 798 - Project or MEIS 799 - Thesis, the Middle East & Islamic Studies graduate coordinator will have to create a section of the course specific to each student will need to be created.
+To register for credits of MEIS 798 - Project or MEIS 799 - Thesis, a section of the course specific to each student will need to be created.

-Please submit the following items to the program office in person (D215 James Buchanan Hall) or to firstname.lastname@example.org:
+Please submit the following items to the program office at email@example.com:

 A project or thesis is finished when every committee member says that it is finished, and even the MEIS director can request further revision.
 So, students are encouraged to work well ahead and keep the lines of communication open.